jimrollenhagen/pywhatauto/README.md

 The older (original) version can be found at  [userscripts-mirror.org](https://userscripts-mirror.org/scripts/show/85457).

-Once the script is installed, you will need to visit your settings page on a gazelle based site and configure the script.
-All fields auto save.
+Once the script is installed, you will need to either visit your settings page on a gazelle based site and configure the script (All fields auto save) or change the `var weblink` line at the top of script.

 ![Settings preview](http://i.imgur.com/t1vPmSq.png)